hats-np/avis-imgv/README.md

 sRGB and Adobe RGB(ClayRGB) were taken from [elles_icc_profiles](https://github.com/ellelstone/elles_icc_profiles).

+## Supported Image Formats.

+Supported image formats can be found [here](https://github.com/image-rs/image/blob/master/README.md) and [here](https://docs.rs/crate/image/latest/features).

+Default feature flag for the `image` crate is used by default.

 ## Planned Features

 - Configurable shortcuts
 - Right click context menu with actions based on user configuration.
 For example running a bash script to copy the image with xclip or wl-copy, add an xmp file with a rating or open raw file with the same name in darktable.
 - Shortcuts with actions based on user configuration with the exact same premisse as the context menu.
+- Theme Configuration

+## Known Issues

+- Multi Gallery scroll position will not remain the same when the window is resized.
+- Multi Gallery needs to scroll to the current image when first opened.

 ## Configuration